marcosvbras/inimex-api/README.md

 **Inimex API** is a simple Django RESTful API that provides anime informations and allow that users to make your own anime lists (like the [MyAnimeList](https://myanimelist.net/)).
 The anime data is consumed from [Kitsu API](https://kitsu.io/).

-Using this API you can do:
+Using this API you can:
 1. Perform basic CRUD related to animes.
 2. Add animes to your lists.

 This project is used for learn more about the magic-huge web world and improve my Jedi Master Programming Skills in Python.
-Let's build the best Anime API;)
+Let's build the best Anime API ;)

 ## Requirements
 - Python 3.5;
-- RabbitMQ 3.6.11;
+- RabbitMQ 3.6.11.

 ## Installation
 Install all libraries in the `requirements.pip` file: